szymonKaklin/med-io/README.md

 - If the pill is present in our database and has been identified you can:
   - Add it to your prescriptions OR see the prescription for this medicine if one is already present in your saved prescriptions
 - Add prescriptions for a medicine and select an image to represent the prescription
-- Create a user account (using Firebase) and store your prescriptions on the cloud, enabling acess across devices.
+- Create a user account (using Firebase) and store your prescriptions on the cloud, enabling acess to your saved prescriptions across devices.

 ### To-do list